dougzilla32/AsyncCancellation/README.md

 ) async throws -> T
 ```

-For 'cancellation' abilities, I am proposing the following additional primitives and protocols:
+For 'cancellation' abilities the following additional primitives and protocols as proposed (and experimentally implemented by this project):

 ```swift
 /// Represents a generic asynchronous task